“Transformation begins at the point where there is no hope.”

 And that’s another conversation, or another part of this very large conversation.

-In the meanwhile, I know that my fellow Dark Night of the Soul and EPE experiencers appreciate these reminders and bits of wisdom.
+In the meanwhile, I know that my fellow Dark Night of the Soul and Epically Transformative Events/Passages experiencers appreciate these reminders and bits of wisdom.
 Little lights and clarifiers along the Way.

 Follow the links (above and below) for more Sophia’s Children articles and musings on these subjects, or add a comment.

-If you prefer a more private conversation, send me an email (info ‘at’ sophias-children dot com).
+If you prefer a more personalized conversation or mentor-coaching, send me an email (info ‘at’ sophias-children dot com) or have a look at the Current Featured Offerings.